aumkarthakur/custom-domain-nginx/README.md

 npm install custom-domain-nginx
 ```

-**Postinstall Note:**
+> **Important:**
-The package includes a postinstall script that copies the helper shell script (`bin/setup_domain.sh`) to `/usr/local/bin/setup_domain.sh` and makes it executable.
-This step requires sudo privileges during installation.
-If you encounter issues, you may also install the helper script manually (see "Helper Script Installation" below).
+> The helper script **must** be installed for this package to work.
+The package will not function without the helper script being properly installed and configured with sudo permissions.
+Please follow the "Helper Script Installation" section below before using the package.

-## Helper Script Installation (Manual Option)
+## Helper Script Installation
-If you prefer to manually install the shell script, run:
+To install the helper shell script, run:

 ```bash
 sudo cp ./node_modules/custom-domain-nginx/bin/setup_domain.sh /usr/local/bin/setup_domain.sh